BAM-PFA/libstats_viz/readme.md

 Also, the CSV included here is slightly sanitized to remove personal information :)

+Also also, the data is not complete/not everyone enters stats consistently ;)

 ## Usage

 To run this, start Jupyter (`jupyter notebook`), navigate to this directory, and open up the `Libstats_visualization.ipynb`.
 Then `Run all cells` and see what pops up!